junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean claps his hands, "Good, we have the time and location, let's go.
 What are we waiting for?"

 The Doctor unplugs the sonic screwdriver from the control panel, beaming its head toward the screen.
-The familiar metallic whirring sound echoes again, the floor bumping like airplane in turbulence.
-Then the red warning screams louder, and the floor they're standing on start shaking violently in all directions.
-The lighting inside the whole space blink on and off as the floor wobbles, turning to a dark red color.
+The familiar metallic whirring sound echoes again, the floor bumping like an airplane in heavy turbulence.
+Then the red warning alarm screams louder, and the floor they're standing on start shaking violently in all directions.
+The lighting inside the whole space blink on and off as the floor wobbles, turning to a dark crimson red color.
 The color of blood and danger.

-Amy and Dean have to grab the closest handrail to steady themselves, the Doctor and Cas lean on the console.
+Amy and Dean have to grab the closest handrail to steady themselves, the Doctor and Cas lean on the console desk.

-The Doctor yells over the loud emergency sound.
-"She doesn't let us land.
+The Doctor yells over the loud emergency alarm.
+"She doesn't let us land!
 It's like a storm blizzard out there.
-Hang on."
+Hang on!"

 Cas puts both his hands on the metal handle he pointed out earlier -- the brake, apparently.
-The shaking eases for a few seconds, but almost immediately turning into a sideward spinning.
+The quaking eases for a few seconds, but almost immediately turning into a sideward spinning.
 All of them fall to the floor, swinging toward one side of the wall; the handle is let loose, shifting up and down rapidly on its own.

 The Doctor stretches his arm to reach for a hammer from underneath the console, striking on the surface.
 "This usually works!" he shouts at the frantic central control unit, "Come on, you sexy thing!
 You can do it!"